m0rtyn/alfred-fast-note-to-notion/README.md

 #### Python

 There are certain Python dependencies that are required for the scripts to work correctly.
-You need to navigate to the workflow's directory so that you can execute `pip3 install -r requirements.txt` from your terminal.
+You need to navigate to the workflow's directory and execute from your terminal:

-Alternatively, you can manually install what is defined in the `./requirements.txt`.
+- `python3 -m venv ./`
+- `pip3 install -r requirements.txt`

 ### Finding your Notion Token